2014 COMMUNITY DESIGN CHARRETTE PROGRAM

 A Plan NH Community Design Charrette may be the assistance you need.

-Plan NH is currently seeking applications from New Hampshire communities for its Fall 2014 Community Design Charrette Program.
-As of December 2013, there is not yet a set due date.
+Plan NH is currently seeking applications from New Hampshire communities for its Community Design Charrette Program.
+APPLICATIONS ARE DUE JUNE 27.
+GO TO LEFT SIDEBAR TO DOWNLOAD AN APPLICATION FORM.

 A Community Design Charrette brings together a team of volunteer members of Plan NH with community leaders, citizens, business owners and others related to a particular project.